-Anarchy Online also has a Shout Out to this critter by having it as one of their early endgame bosses, which drop bits of its own body that you can turn into armor.
+Anarchy Online also has a Shout-Out to this critter by having it as one of their early endgame bosses, which drops bits of its own body that you can turn into armor.

 Prior to 3rd edition, lots of D&D monsters had Nigh Invulnerability to weapons below a certain "plus" value, meaning that heroes without such equipment could only defeat them with spells, fire, or improvised alternative methods (e.g. holding a werewolf underwater until it drowns).
 This rule got the nickname "You Must Be This Tall To Fight This Monster", and was fortunately replaced with damage resistance in 3E.

 Particularly noteworthy were the AD&D versions of the rakshasa (invulnerable to mundane weapons and nearly all magic) and the intellect devourer (same deal, and even magical weapons' damage would be reduced to almost nothing on a hit).